eventh/kpro9/CSjark/docs/user/use.rst

 The arguments here specify the following:

 ``header``
-  a c header file to parse.
+  a C header file to parse.
 ``config``
   a configuration file to parse.